 Read missionary stories to your kids and let the accounts of these men and women do their faith-stretching work.
 Soak up the lessons of devotion, perseverance, courage, love, and sacrifice.
 Pray for your kids’ hearts to be inspired by these heroes of the faith so that they might take their own place in the mission of the church.

 As you put effort into implementing these (and other) ways of teaching your kids, you will regularly need to be reminded why all this matters.

-Following her freshman year in college, my daughter spent her summer in a large, multi-ethnic city that would be considered post-Christian in terms of its general belief system.
-In other words, the Bible and the message of the gospel were no longer seen as relevant by most people in that city.
+Following her freshman year in college, my daughter spent her summer in a large, multi-ethnic city.
+Many considered the city as post-Christian in terms of its general belief system.
+In other words, the Bible and the message of the gospel longer were as relevant by most people in that city.
 Christianity was believed to be an antiquated and narrow belief system.
 And this city is reflective of an increasing number of cities in our nation.
 (Not to mention, a distorted gospel is often preached from many pulpits in our culture, while moral relativism, atheism, and counterfeit gospels are increasingly prevalent.)

-Although my daughter grew up with a mom who wrote and taught missions curriculum, and also grew up under the teaching of the quintessential evangelist, David Platt, she still struggled to find ways to engage people effectively in spiritual conversation.
+My daughter grew up with a mom who wrote and taught missions curriculum.
+She also grew up under the teaching of the quintessential evangelist, David Platt.
+Yet she still struggled to find ways to engage people effectively in spiritual conversation.
 Through this experience, I’ve become keenly aware of the need to start early in the task of discipling kids in the joys of a personal relationship with Jesus Christ and equipping them to engage their culture in a loving and relevant way.